 In many ways working with Project Transformation in the summer program exceeds participating in a summer job and crosses into a summer life.
 The time expectations can be great, but the potential for personal rewards that come from this kind of commitment are even greater.
 While much is expected of each intern, much is given in return in the form of love from the kids, support and fun from living in a community, and the energy created by exploring your own personal potential to impact the world around you.

-There are several ways for young adults to serve in leadership positions during the summer internship.
+There are several ways for young adults to serve during the summer internship.
 Returning applicants can apply to serve as a Site Coordinator, leading and empowering a team of interns at a specific summer program site.
 New and returning applicants can apply to serve as a House Pastor.
 You can learn more about that position here.

 Reading Volunteer Coordinator (RVC)

+This PT Intern loves reading and loves people.
 In short, the RVC hosts our reading volunteers.
 This leader greets volunteers, trains them, and pairs them with children to read one-on-one or in small groups.
 The RVC oversees reading time, making sure that children and volunteers are engaged, having fun, and building relationships with one another!
 The RVC works very closely with the Reading Program Coordinator (RPC) to track student progress over the summer and to plan and lead afternoon literacy activities.

 Reading Program Coordinator (RPC)

+This PT Intern never gets tired of practicing the ABCs!
 The RPC runs our “Reading Rockstars” program for beginning readers.
 This leader works with volunteers to teach hands-on literacy activities in a group setting, with the goal of getting students better ready for school when they return in the fall.
 The RPC develops their own literacy activities based on the interests and needs of their children, and is in close communication with PT staff about what tools are needed for children to be successful in improving their reading skills.
 The RPC works very closely with the Reading Volunteer Coordinator (RVC) to track student progress over the summer and to plan and lead afternoon literacy activities.

 Are you up for this?
 Apply today!
 Competitive applicants will be dynamic young adults who: